MontherAmer/cclist/README.md

-# CC-L
+# cclist

-cc-l package provide list of all countries with country code, name, flag and digital code. also list of cities in the country
+cclist package provide list of all countries with country code, name, flag and digital code. also list of cities in the country

 ## Installation

-`npm i cc-l`
+`npm i cclist`
-This assumes you are using npm as your package manager, if you are using yarn `yarn add cc-l`
+This assumes you are using npm as your package manager, if you are using yarn `yarn add cclist`

 ## Usage

 in Node

 ```
-const cll = require('cc-l');
+const cll = require('cclist');
 ```

 OR

 ```
-const { listCities, listCountries, searchCountries } =require('cc-l') ;
+const { listCities, listCountries, searchCountries } =require('cclist') ;
 ```

 In React

 ```
-import ccl from 'cc-l'
+import ccl from 'cclist'
 ```

 OR

 ```
-import { listCities, listCountries, searchCountries } from 'cc-l';
+import { listCities, listCountries, searchCountries } from 'cclist';
 ```

-### CC-L Functions:
+### cclist Functions:

 #### listCountries()